ivs-kuleuven/platosim3/_sources/run_input.rst.txt

 * If ``yes``: all information is saved in folders **per exposure**
 * if ``no`` : all information is saved **per star ID**.

 For long baseline simulations (more than :math:`100\,000` exposures), we recommend to use the latter option since this can significantly lower the computational resources (time and memory).
-Note that the information about the cosmic rays are never saved per star, however, it is saved into subfolders of 1000 exposures each.
+Note that the information about the cosmic rays are never saved per star, however, it is saved into subfolders of 1000 exposures each if ``GroupByExposure = no``.

 **WritePixelImages:** :guilabel:`Allowed values` ``yes`` and ``no``